 2020 Calculus II 4 hrs.
-(4, 0)
+(4, 0

 Continuation of MATH 2010.
 Attention given to methods of integration of algebraic and transcendental functions, curves given in polar coordinates, curves given by parametric equations, applications of integration, introduction to ordinary differential equations, and infinite sequences and series.
 PREREQUISITE: Grade of at least C- in MATH 2010.
-An appropriate AP score may waive the prerequisite of MATH 2010.
-See department chair.
+An appropriate AP score may waive the prerequisite; see department chair.
 OFFERED: Sem.
 II.